Minwook-Chae/Frontend-Mentor-Equalizer-Landing-Page/README-template.md

 Should I do media queries like (768px <= width) or (768px <= width < 1440px)?

+Where is that little bit of extra vertical content in the box model of main coming from?
+I mean the thing that causes it to extend past the .main\_\_orange box.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources